tyzen9/docker-piwigo/README.md

     #  - ${MYSQL_EXTERNAL_PORT}:3306
 ```

-If everything works as expected, you should be able to access Glances at http://hostname:8089.
+If everything works as expected, you should be able to access Piwigo at http://hostname:8089.

 > [!NOTE]
 >This documentation assumes you have a working knowledge of [Docker](https://www.docker.com/), [MySQL](https://www.mysql.com/), and [Piwigo](https://piwigo.org/).